Wiredcraft/test-backend/README.md

 * description: type: String
 * createdAt: type: Date

-*Note:* id is a string that is generated from the MongoDB created id *Note 2:* make a unique index to help prevent duplicate entries.
+*Note:* id is a string that is generated from the MongoDB created id.

+*Note 2:* make a unique index to help prevent duplicate entries.
 Fields used are
 * name
 * dob
 * address

+# Testing

+With the use of Mocha and Chai a number of test suites have been created to test a number of features.
+These suites are as follows:

+* **basic_user_test.js**: This suite tests the basic CRUD actions on the database directly.
+Making sure a user can be added, retrieved and deleted.
+Also it tests that a duplicate user cannot be added.
+* **dac_test.js**: This group of tests basically checks that the data access controller is performing CRUD actions to expectations.